 His body – Rocky’s soft and graceful and walks on his tiptoes.
 He has a fluffy tail I love to grab.
 His brown and gray tabby fur feels like sable.
 When he wants something, he undulates against my leg to get my attention.
 I love that.
 I sometimes wonder if snakes were covered in fluffiness instead of scales (and didn’t eat live rodents) would we like them better?
 It’s something to ponder.

-His face — I see a lot in Rocky’s face even though the jury’s still out on his intelligence (never ask my husband).
-I’m always fascinated by his almond-shaped eyes, that velvety nose, those pointy ears, those bristly whiskers.
+His face — I see a lot in Rocky’s face even though the jury’s out on his intelligence (never ask my husband).
+I love his almond-shaped eyes, velvety nose, pointy ears, and bristly whiskers.
 Maybe cat faces are like Rorschach tests.
 Some people see beauty.
 Some see indifference.
 Some people who don’t like cats see large rats, but I love Rocky’s face.
 It gets me every time.

 He’s low-maintenance– Despite his skittish, nervous nature, Rocky’s pretty easy to take care of.
 He doesn’t need a lot of attention and activity like Simon.
 In fact, Rocky sleeps 23 ½ hours a day.
 He doesn’t eat a lot and always uses a litter box (except when he has a UTI and pees all over the house).
-Yes, he’s a dream pet, *cough*.
+Yes, he’s a dream pet… most of the time.

 He’s independent– I always get the feeling Rocky can take us or leave us.
 We’ll go on a trip and come back and I don’t think he noticed we were gone.
 In fact, I’m not even sure he remembers who we are.
 I have to win back Rocky’s love each and every time, which as I write this makes me sound a little masochistic.
 (I can feel the dog people nodding).